andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/strong-weak-and-unowned-sorting-out-arc-and-swift.md

 I know I stated these at the beginning, but I'll restate them here just for completeness&#8230;

-  * To determine if you even need to worry about `strong`, `weak`, or `unowned`, ask, &#8220;Am I dealing with _reference_ types&#8221;.
+  * To determine if you even need to worry about `strong`, `weak`, or `unowned`, ask, "Am I dealing with _reference_ types&#8221;.
 If you're working with Structs or Enums, ARC isn't managing the memory for those Types and you don't even need to worry about specifying `weak` or `unowned` for those constants or variables.
   * `Strong` references are fine in hierarchical relationships where the parent references the child, but not vice-versa.
 In fact, `strong` references are the most appropraite kind of reference most of the time.
   * When two instances are _optionally_ related to one another, make sure that one of those instances holds a `weak` reference to the other.
   * When two instances are related in such a way that one of the instances can't exist without the other, the instance with the mandatory dependency needs to hold an `unowned` reference to the other instance.